LikhithAvinash/Aggregator/README.md

 ## ✨ Features
 :arrow_right: View upcoming Codeforces contests.

 :arrow_right: See the latest articles from your DEV.to feed, with an interactive mode to read full articles.

-Get the GeeksforGeeks Problem of the Day.
+:arrow_right: Get the GeeksforGeeks Problem of the Day.

-List your recent GitHub repositories and assigned issues.
+:arrow_right: List your recent GitHub repositories and assigned issues.

-List your owned projects on GitLab.
+:arrow_right: List your owned projects on GitLab.

-See active Kaggle competitions.
+:arrow_right: See active Kaggle competitions.

-View your recent questions on Stack Overflow.
+:arrow_right: View your recent questions on Stack Overflow.

 ## 📂 Project Structure
 The project is organized with a main aggregator that calls modular, single-purpose scripts.